 Approach to diagnosis and treatment of pharyngitis

-In order to be able to exclude other conditions and confirm the clinical diagnosis of pharyngitis, the patient’s vaccination certificate should be presented to the physician.
+To be able to exclude other conditions and confirm the clinical diagnosis of pharyngitis, the patient’s vaccination certificate should be presented to the physician.
 With regular successful vaccinations against diphtheria, at least the differential diagnosis of diphtheria can be excluded with certainty.

 The identification of the bacterial pathogen involves swabbing the throat (known as pharyngeal exudate) and targeted antibiotic treatment.
-Causal treatment of pharyngitis is not possible and also not necessary, since the disease subsides in most cases within a week, if the patient rests sufficiently and follows medical advice.
+Causal treatment of pharyngitis is not possible and also not necessary since the disease subsides in most cases within a week if the patient rests sufficiently and follows medical advice.

 Squamous Cell Carcinoma of the Floor of the Mouth

 Squamous cell carcinoma (SCC) of the floor of the mouth is a malignant disease that develops in the squamous epithelium of the base of the tongue and affects the cells of the oral mucosa.
 It includes up to 90% of all cases of oral cancer.
-It is 4 times more common in women than men, reaching peak prevalence between 50–59 years.
+It is 4 times more common in women than men, reaching a peak prevalence between 50–59 years.
 The size of the affected tissue area varies, depending on the time of diagnosis.

 In advanced stages, even the muscles forming the floor of the oral cavity, and later also the cervical lymph nodes may be affected.
 In 8 out of 10 cases, affected patients regularly use alcohol and tobacco (cigarettes, chewing, and snuff tobacco).

 The effect of smoking on this carcinogenic disease is easily explained: carcinogenic components of cigarette smoke accumulate under the tongue in the saliva.
 There, they have enough time to exert their harmful effect on the cells.
 Additionally, regular, heavy alcohol consumption increases the risk of oral cancer even further.
-Poor oral hygiene and a diet low in vitamins, particularly a lack of vitamin A and C, can be harmful as well.
+Poor oral hygiene and a diet low in vitamins, particularly a lack of vitamins A and C, can be harmful as well.

 On average, men are 3 times more likely to be affected than women.
-The floor of the mouth cancer accounts for 6% of all cancers affecting patients, and ranks as the 6th most prevalent malignancy worldwide.
+The floor of the mouth cancer accounts for 6% of all cancers affecting patients and ranks as the 6th most prevalent malignancy worldwide.

-In most cases, cancers of the floor of the mouth are associated with a preceding oral precancerous lesion, which means that even before malignant transformation, stages of precancerous oral epithelial changes are detectable.
+In most cases, cancers of the floor of the mouth are associated with a preceding oral precancerous lesion, which means that even before the malignant transformation, stages of precancerous oral epithelial changes are detectable.
 So-called facultative precancerous lesions rarely lead to cancer, while obligate precancerous lesions have a high probability to turn into early-stage carcinoma.

 Oral leukoplakia, a small, predominantly white patch, is the most common facultative precancerous lesion of the oral mucosa and can be easily overlooked as it can be quite small.
 Dentists should remain vigilant for signs of potentially malignant disorders and oral cancer whilst performing routine oral examinations of patients from the age of 50.